yaning-wu/yaning-wu.github.io/_pages/public_engagement.md

 {% include base_path %}

-I become a researcher, a patient, or a member of the public depending on my environment.
-Here are some of my experiences navigating those identities in and outside of academia!
+I become a keeper, sharer, or recipient of scientific knowledge depending on my environment.
+As I continue reflecting the power these identities hold, here are some descriptions of the work I've undertaken in various public engagement roles.

 ### as a researcher
 * WordSmith
 * emBRACE (defunct)

+### as a science communicator
+* MedSupplyDrive UK
+* Portraits For PPE
+* Bridge India

+### as an instructor
+* Blossoming Wards

-### as a patient/public contributor
+### as a patient/member of the public
 * Josh Wiggett + RNOH PPIE
 * SAUK guest articles
 * CG Scolio
 * Arts Council England play

-### as a community organiser
-* Blossoming Wards

-### as an artist and designer
-* MedSupplyDrive UK
-* Portraits For PPE
-* Bridge India
 * blood donor advocacy